wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1_Preconfiguration.md

 [To top of this lab](#table-of-contents)

 ## Step 4.
 Setup RONA timers
 If an agent doesn’t answer a contact request, the contact request will return to the queue and the agent state will change to **Redirection on No Answer (RONA)**.
-In this task, you will play with the new feature that allows administrators to override the default RONA timeout values at the tenant level for every channel type to suit the business needs of the organization.
+In this task, you will play with the feature that allows administrators to override the default RONA timeout values at the tenant level for every channel type to suit the business needs of the organization.
 The available channels are:
 - Telephony
 - Chat
 - Email